 Wales has a long history of coal mining and agriculture.
 These delicious treats became popular as they were simply made from store cupboard ingredients but were filling and tasty.
 Welsh cakes are best made by hand and cooked over a bakestone or griddle.

 A pork meatloaf, typically served cold with salad and pickles.

 Hampshire is known for its pigs, which forage for food in the New Forest and produce a particularly delicious bacon and ham.
 There is, as well, the watercress.
 Hampshire was one of the main producers due to the plentiful, clear flowing streams.
 The watercress was taken to London first by stage coach, and then steam train.
 This became known as The Watercress Line; and the heritage steam train still runs today.

 Similar to a pork meatloaf, the Hampshire Haslet is a variant of the Lincolnshire Haslet.
 Served on a bed of peppery Hampshire watercress, it brings together two of Hampshire’s finest ingredients.

 Celebrating local food on your Forest Holiday

 Create your own local food story when you stay at any of our forest locations.
-Our personal in-cabin chefs prepare from a selection of mouth-watering menus, which now include our new Forest Feast Tasting Menu, with every course having an element of food that can be found in the forest.
+Our personal in-cabin chefs prepare from a selection of mouth-watering menus, with every course having an element of food that can be found in the forest.